Credit limit

 Data behind the calculation

-Customer balance (invoices, credit memos, pending payments) and subscription purchase orders and terms are combined so one exposure view supports credit limit checks.
+Customer balance (invoices, credit memos, pending payments), subscription purchase orders and terms, and posted metered usage are combined so one exposure view supports credit limit checks.
 Integrations and services can use a federated GraphQL exposure query that returns the same building blocks; marketplace administrators configure the limit and overrides in the UI as described below.

 Edge cases and timing